 Cloud SQL is a fully managed relational database service for MySQL, PostgreSQL, and SQL Server.
 This frees you from database administration tasks so that you have more time to manage your data.

-This page discusses basic Cloud SQL concepts and terminology.
+This page discusses basic concepts and terminology for Cloud SQL, which provides SQL data storage for Google Cloud.
 For a more in-depth explanation of key concepts, see the key terms and features pages.
 For information about how Cloud SQL databases compare with one another, see Cloud SQL feature support by database engine.

 Use cases for Cloud SQL

 Cloud SQL provides a cloud-based alternative to local MySQL, PostgreSQL, and SQL Server databases.
 You should use Cloud SQL if you want to spend less time managing your database and more time using it.

 Many applications running on Compute Engine, App Engine and other services in Google Cloud use Cloud SQL for database storage.

 Cloud SQL offers many services so you don't have to build and maintain them yourself.
 You can focus on your data and let Cloud SQL handle the following operations: